Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Robustly optimal mechanisms

 The first part of Lemma \ref{lemma-guarantee} highlights that Nature can reduce the buyer's welfare more effectively by selecting a cost $\theta<\overline{\theta}$.
 Since $q$ is weakly decreasing, the buyer procures more from lower-cost types; thus, when Nature selects an inverse demand below $P^{\star}$, the welfare loss from over-procurement can be larger at low $\theta$.

 The second part states that the welfare guarantee of any IC and IR mechanism cannot exceed the total surplus obtained from procuring the efficient output ${\rm q}_{\ell}$ when demand is lowest and cost is highest.
-This follows because Nature can always choose the lowest demand and a degenerate cost distribution at $\overline{\theta}$, in which case the buyer's best response is to procure ${\rm q}_{\ell}$.
+This follows because Nature can always choose the lowest demand and the Dirac distribution that puts probability mass one at $\tub$, in which case the buyer obtains the maximal welfare by procuring the quantity ${\rm q}_{\ell}$.

-The next lemma shows that the upper bound on the maximal welfare guarantee is tight and fully characterizes the short list $\mathcal{M}^{{\rm SL}}$.
+The next lemma shows that the upper bound on the maximal welfare guarantee is tight and fully characterizes the shortlist $\mathcal{M}^{{\rm SL}}$.